 - 1. Looked after children, children who were previously looked after or Internationally Adopted Previously Looked After Children (note 1) - 2.
-Siblings [note 4] of children on the roll of St. Francis Catholic and Church of England Primary Academy at the time of admission. - 3.
-Children of parents [note 2] who have been members of staff at St. Francis Catholic and Church of England Primary Academy continuously [note 5] for the two years prior to the application for admission; or staff recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
+Siblings [note 4] of children on the roll of St. Blasius Shanklin C of E Primary Academy at the time of admission. - 3.
+Children of parents [note 2] who have been members of all staff at St. Blasius Shanklin CofE Primary Academy continuously [note 5] for the two years prior to the application for admission; or staff recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
 (For applicants in the normal admission round) Children or families with an exceptional medical and / or social need (see note 6).
 Supporting evidence from a professional is required such as a doctor and / or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
 The evidence must confirm the child or family's medical or social need and why that makes it essential that the child attends the academy rather than any other.
-If evidence is not submitted by the application deadline, the medical and / or social need can not be considered. - 5.
+If evidence is not submitted by the application deadline, the medical and / or social need cannot be considered. - 5.
 Children for whom the academy is the nearest primary school to their permanent residence at the time of application. - 6.
-Any other children
+All other children